 Some freely chosen examples ...

 Drum breaks, also often referred to as “fills”, are aimed at joining two adjacent segments.
-This very short break, comprising a single beat, often marks a rapid transition between two themes ...Playing Ternary Sixteenth-Note Grooves
+This fairly short break, comprising two beats, often marks a rather rapid transition between two ...Funk Grooves #1